 As a pelvic floor physical therapist, I have many patients who have just had a baby.
 One of the most common issues I see in these patients is the effects of perineal tearing.
 One day, a frazzled first-time mom, whom we will call Lily, sat across from me.
 Her son Caden stirs in the stroller as Lily automatically pushes it back and forth.
 “He’s fussy and might wake up,” she mumbles out apologetically.

 After having Caden six months ago, Lily returned to Crossfit but then quickly booked a pelvic floor physical therapy appointment.
 She had begun to experience urine leaks when she jumped, performed double-unders, and even when she sneezed or coughed.
 So I begin working my way through her history: how are her bowels and bladder?
 How did the birth go?

 It turns out she had a second-degree perineal tear that required one stitch.
 She pushed on her back and was told to hold her breath while pushing.
 When I asked if she had pain with intercourse, her eyes widened in surprise.
-“Yes, since having Caden, sex is always painful at the beginning, but usually goes away.
+“Yes, since having Caden, sex is always painful at the beginning but usually goes away.
 Mostly.”

 I paused and asked more questions about her pain.
 She reveals that sex has been much less frequent and has caused a strain on her relationship.
 Her husband can’t always perform because he hates it when he sees pain on her face.
 She used to enjoy intimacy, but now, it’s that much harder when thinking about a second child.

 Fast forward to the exam, and a soft touch where she tore causes her pain.
 It is quite obvious that her pelvic floor needs strengthening, but the biggest issue is the pain with sex from her scarring.